haoxiongliu/ProofAug/README.md

 # ProofAug

-This repo implements the ProofAug method introduced in our work ["Efficient Neural Theorem Proving via Iterative Question Composing"](https://arxiv.org/abs/2501.18310).
+This repo implements the ProofAug method introduced in our work ["Efficient Neural Theorem Proving via Fine-grained Proof Structure Analysis"](https://arxiv.org/abs/2501.18310).
+We achieve a pass rate of 66.0% on miniF2F-test using Isabelle, setting a new state-of-the-art.

 ## Preparations
 ### PISA Environment Setup